sbohmann/PodcastDownload/README.md

     --debug

-in case you're curious what's going on ^^
+in case you're curious about what's going on ^^